cyberbotics/webots/docs/guide/prerequisites-and-overview.md

 The simulation servers should run on different machines while the session server may run on a machine where a simulation server is running.
 Both servers are Python scripts named `simulation_server.py` and `session_server.py` and located in "[https://github.com/cyberbotics/webots-server](https://github.com/cyberbotics/webots-server)".

-Either Docker or Webots has to be installed on all the machines where a simulation server is running.
+Either docker or Webots has to be installed on all the machines where a simulation server is running.

 %figure "Web simulation server network infrastructure"